craigbarnes/dte/docs/dterc.md

 :   Resize vertically

 _N_
-:   Set size of current window to _N_ columns.
+:   Set size of current window to _N_ columns/rows.

 `+`_N_
-:   Increase size of current window by _N_ columns.
+:   Increase size of current window by _N_ columns/rows.

 `-`_N_
-:   Decrease size of current window by _N_ columns.
+:   Decrease size of current window by _N_ columns/rows.
 Use `--` to
     prevent the minus symbol being parsed as an option flag, e.g.
     `wresize -- -5`.